-Hedonova follows the standard hedge fund “2 and 20” model of charging a 2% annual fee along with a 20% performance fee on any gains earned by the fund.
+Hedonova has a “1 and 10” model of charging a 1% annual fee along with a 10% performance fee on any gains earned by the fund.
 That is lower than the “2 and 20” common with most hedge funds.
 Prospective investors should be aware that these fees are in addition to any fees associated with the underlying investments.

-To offset their own performance fees, Hedonova actively negotiates lower fees and other favorable terms with the investment platforms whenever possible.
+To offset their own performance fees, Hedonova says they actively negotiate lower fees and other favorable terms with the investment platforms whenever possible.

 Potential returns and cashflow

 Hedonova claims a net return of 63% as of this writing (and kudos to Hedonova for publishing detailed performance data), with a target return of 20-25%.
 Prospective investors should know that Hedonova has only been around since 2020, and there is minimal information available online about key executives and their past performance.